|Shadowland Kennels Beginners Obedience

 Class will last about an hour.
 Please indicate only one session on the registration form.
 You must

-please be sure of your commitment before paying.
-Classes are limited in size (about 12-14), so
+given, so please be sure of your commitment before paying.
+Classes are limited in size (about

-please send your registration back soon to ensure a spot in class.
-Unless you hear otherwise or
+12-14), so please send your registration back soon to ensure a spot in class.
+Unless you hear

-are late sending your registration, assume you are registered and show up for class on the
+otherwise or are late sending your registration, assume you are registered and show up for class

-scheduled night and time.
+on the scheduled night and time.
 No other notice will be sent.
-Please mark it on your calendar now so
+Please mark it on your calendar

 |You will not bring your dog to the first session.
 The first session is at 7:00 for everyone.